tchwork/debug-bundle/Dumping-PHP-Data-en.md

 ---------------------------------------------

-Inserting the position number at the beginning of the `"_"` special key is not strictly necessary in terms of fidelity of the representation.
+Inserting the position number at the beginning of the `"_"` special key is not strictly necessary in terms of accuracy of the representation.
 It may indeed be enough to count positions again when intepreting the JSON to retrieve it.

 However, these numbers make the interpretation of a subtree of the JSON possible